dangminhduc/security-speciality-note/README.md

 ## IAM
 - IAM Usage report can be download via IAM credential report.
+- Using IAM Access Advisor or Access Management Access Analyzer to see what services have been used to not used for a period of time

 ## Config
 - Basicly using AWS Config to track resources's changes.